Azerbaijani manat: Coins

+For table standards, see the coin specification table.

 Banknotes

 Banknotes in circulation are ₼1, ₼5, ₼10, ₼20, ₼50, ₼100, ₼200, and ₼500.
 They were designed by Austrian banknote designer Robert Kalina, who also designed the current banknotes of the euro and the Syrian pound.
 The notes look quite similar to those of the euro, and the choice of motifs was inspired by the euro banknotes.

 In 2009, the Azərbaycan Milli Bankı (National Bank of Azerbaijan) was renamed the Azərbaycan Respublikasının Mərkəzi Bankı (Central Bank of Azerbaijan).
 In 2010, the ₼1 banknote was issued with the new name of the issuing bank, in 2012 a ₼5 banknote was issued with the new name of the issuing bank and in 2017 a 100₼ banknote dated 2013 was issued with the new name of the issuing bank.

 In 2011 Azerbaijan's Ministry of Finance announced it was considering issuing notes of ₼2 and ₼3 as well as notes with values higher than ₼100.
 In February 2013, the Central Bank of Azerbaijan announced it would not introduce higher denomination notes until at least 2014.

 In 2018, a ₼200 banknote was issued to commemorate Heydar Aliyev's 95th birthday.

 Redesigned ₼1, ₼5, and ₼50 banknotes were introduced in 2021, preserving the same motifs but with updated designs.
 These circulate in parallel with existing notes.

 A new commemorative ₼500 banknote was introduced in 2021.